 Virgil Griffith says that he has not spoken with the Wikimedia Foundation, the nonprofit organization behind Wikipedia, but that their comments in the press seemed to be positive.
 A spokesperson for Wikipedia told BBC News that the company "really [values] transparency and the scanner really takes this to another level" [source: BBC News].
 The spokesman also said that the WikiScanner may in the future prevent people with conflicts of interest from editing articles [source: BBC News].

 In an interview with the "Times Online," Griffith said that his next project might concern the personal information people post on social networking sites [source: Times Online].

-For more information about the WikiScanner and to see lists of some of the organizations exposed by the WikiScanner, please check out the links on the next page.
+For more information about the WikiScanner and to see lists of some of the organizations exposed by the WikiScanner, please check out the links below.

 More Great Links